 We believe you should never be left wondering what’s happening with your case.
 That’s why we created the Gervelis Guarantee.
 It’s our commitment to keeping you updated, answering your questions promptly, and making sure you always understand your options.

 Our attorneys are proud members of the Ohio Association for Justice Advocates Circle, a distinction reserved for firms leading efforts to strengthen Ohio’s legal system and support its communities.
 This recognition reflects our commitment to making a positive impact on our clients and the communities where we live and work.
-That same commitment shows in the testimonials of the people we’ve represented:
+That same commitment shows in the Reviews of the people we’ve represented:

 As founder Mark Gervelis says, “If you’re trying to negotiate a claim with the insurance company and they make you a settlement offer, they’re going to try to give you an amount that gets rid of you—that’s all they want to do.”